 In this stage, you have to perform the different transformations you mapped to the fields of your data sources.
 You can use different strategies for transforming the data, such as:

-Hand-Coding ETL Solutions: Earlier, the ETL process was set up by hand-writing code in Python or SQL.
-The task was carried by offsite developers and was time-consuming.
-The manual process often resulted in unintentional errors and misunderstandings as developers, sometimes, fail to interpret the exact requirements.
+- Hand-Coding ETL Solutions: Earlier, the ETL process was set up by hand-writing code in Python or SQL.
+The task can be carried by offsite developers but is time-consuming.
+Additionally, it often results in unintentional errors and misunderstandings as developers, sometimes, fail to interpret the exact requirements.

-Cloud-Based ETL Solutions: Cloud-based ETL solutions have simplified the process of data transformation.
+- Cloud-Based ETL Solutions: Cloud-based ETL solutions, like DataChannel, have simplified the process of data transformation.
 Instead of working on an onsite server, they work through the cloud.
 With these solutions at your end, you can link your cloud-based SaaS platforms with any cloud-based data warehouse.
 This will help you access your crucial business information from anywhere and at any time.
-You can even integrate your onsite business system with the cloud-based data warehouse.
-The solutions help you control and manage all your data much more efficiently.
+You can even integrate your onsite business system with the cloud-based data warehouse to control and manage all your data much more efficiently.

 Why is it necessary to transform data?

-Every business generates a good amount of data on a daily basis, but the same is not useful until it is transformed into a specific and easy-to-read format.
+Every business generates a good amount of data daily, but the same is not useful until it is transformed into a useful format.
 To get benefitted from raw data, its transformation is necessary.
 With data transformation, you can make different pieces of data compatible with one another, move them to another system, and join with other data to drive useful business insights.

 Here are other few reasons stating why data transformation is necessary:

-For combining unstructured data with the unstructured one.
+- To combine unstructured data with unstructured one.

 Raw data is like unrefined gold, precious to businesses, but to derive value from it, the same needs to be transformed.
-By getting your data lined up in a specific format, you can have a unified view of your business operations that further helps you to make positive decisions.
+By getting your data lined up in a specific format, you can have a unified view of your business operations that further helps you to make result-oriented business decisions.